Footpads

-Footpads is a 1895 British short silent drama film that was directed by Robert W. Paul.
+Footpads is an 1895 British short silent drama film that was directed by Robert W. Paul.
 It features a top-hatted pedestrian against a rainy London backdrop, who is assaulted by three footpads and rescued by a passing policeman.

-The "atmospheric" film, "is chiefly of interest for its imaginative approach to background décor," where, according to Michael Brooke of BFI Screenonline, "some effort has been made towards establishing a sense of realism."
+The "atmospheric" film "is chiefly of interest for its imaginative approach to background décor" where, according to Michael Brooke of BFI Screenonline, "some effort has been made towards establishing a sense of realism".